-I’m Director of IT and we’ve got a Director of DevOps and a DevOps engineer – we are the three technical resources around infrastructure.
-Then we’ve got around 12 software developers that all have access so they can spin up their dev environments and spin them down when they’re not working.
+I’m Director of IT and we’ve got a Director of DevOps and a DevOps engineer–we are the three technical resources around infrastructure.
+Then we’ve got around 10 or so software developers that all have access so they can spin up their dev environments and spin them down when they’re not working.

-We have a very flexible schedule, 3 days in the office, 2 days working from home, and we’ve got software developers that do their best coding at 3 in the morning.
+We have a flexible schedule.
+Some of our software developers do their best coding at 3 in the morning.
 If they get up with an idea and they want to code, they need the ability to start up instances, do what they need to do, and then turn them off when they’re done.
-So they’re all in there, our QA department is currently 4-5 people and they’re all using ParkMyCloud, and then we’ve got 4-5 business analysts that do a lot of data analysis and database querying also using ParkMyCloud.
+So they’re all in there, our QA department and some business analysts that do a lot of data analysis and database querying are also using ParkMyCloud.

 That makes sense.
 So, how much are you saving on your AWS bills using ParkMyCloud?

 Our initial savings with ParkMyCloud were significant and the product paid for itself quickly.
 Based on business needs, our costs can escalate rapidly so we estimate we’re saving up to 20% on our costs on a monthly basis.